adfinis/virtesk/doc/sftp-floppy-upload.md

 ```

 This jails the user sftp-floppy-upload into /srv/floppy_chroot/ and makes sure
-that sftp-floppy-upload can only use sftp and doesn't shell access.
+that sftp-floppy-upload can only use sftp and doesn't have shell access.

 Apply changes: